rachel-labri-tipton/sei-project-1-tetris/readme.md

   - There are 3 level buttons that increase teh speed at which the tetriminoes fall.
   - Once you've reached 1000 points at each level, the game prompts you try the next level.

-## DEVELOPMENT PROCESS
+## My Process

 Since this was the first project that I'd ever coded, I took time to think about what the stages of the coding process would be.
 I broke the work into phases that seemed to make making the game doable in the 2 weeks we had to work.

 - Phase I: Research
-- I read several  articles and watched a few tutorials about Tetris to get an idea of how I'd like to set up my game.
-I settled on using a grid where I would map the pieces as arrays.

 - Phase II: Setting up the Grid, Drawing, Rotating and Moving the pieces
 - Phase III: Managing collisions and movement a the edge of the board
 - Phase IV: Keeping score and ending the game + adding levels
 - Phase V: Adding Sound Effects
 - Phase VI: Wrapping up loose ends and cleaning up my coade

+## Phase I: Research

+- I read several  articles and watched a few tutorials about Tetris to get an idea of how I'd like to set up my game.
+I settled on using a grid where I would map the pieces as arrays.

 ## PHASE II: Setting up the Grid, Drawing, Rotating and Moving the pieces